Accessibility

 Dramaturgy: Judith Strodtkötter

 Co-production: Schwankhalle.
-Funded by the Senator for Culture of the Free Hanseatic City of Bremen, Sparkasse Bremen and the Neustadt Local Council.
+Supported by the Senator for Culture of the Free Hanseatic City of Bremen, Sparkasse Bremen, and the Ortsbeirat Neustadt.